shenzr/fastpr/readme.md

 In this file, we will briefly introduce how to deploy and run the FastPR prototype.
 More design details can be referred to our paper "Fast Predictive Repair in Erasure-Coded Storage" which appears at the 49th IEEE/IFIP International Conference on Dependable Systems and Networks (IEEE/IFIP DSN'19).
 If you have any question about the deployment, please feel free to contact me at zhirong.shen2601@gmail.com

+We further extend the idea of FastPR to Azure's Local Reconstruction Codes (Azure-LRC).
+Please refer to section 4 in this file for Azure-LRC deployment.